 A Study of the Jewish graphic novel focusing on the developing history of the genre of the graphic novel and the intersection of visual and textual narratives.
 The readings will be informed by a diversity of theoretical perspectives, including visual culture studies and the graphic novel as cultural product and practice.
 (Offered every other year).
-Prerequisite: At least one ENGL course at the 2000 level or higher or consent of instructor.
+Prerequisite: Completion of at least one English course.